 Jack Kosakowski is CEO of Creation Agency and focused on B2B Social Sales Strategy and Execution.
 In this video for Entrepreneur, he shares five quick ideas you can mimic to achieve greater sales success.
 Just like Wes Schaeffer, he highlights the importance of getting a chrome extension that allows you to see everything you need to know about someone within seconds - from their LinkedIn data to their Google+ information But he also shines a light on the information you can glean from seeing what people are talking about on social media.
 Often these insights are enough to uncover the potential for a sale - and provide a door opener to engage with the prospect.
 Another great tip is to make sure you've connected with every one of your past and current clients, the rationale being that it's far easier to win new sales from those you've worked with before than to start afresh with brand new prospects.

 I hope these short videos have given you a taste for the results your business and sales team could be enjoying.
-If you've any particular sales tactics working well for you on social media, please do share in the comments - would love to hear your thoughts.
+If you've any particular sales tactics working well for you on social media or another social selling blog you'd like to share, please do use the comments below - would love to hear your thoughts.
 Or if a chat about exploiting this to the full would be helpful, feel free to connect with me via my LinkedIn profile.

 Back to Small Business blogs